silverbulletmd/silverbullet/docs/Authentication.md

 - server/src/multi/users.rs
 - server/src/multi/access.rs
 ---
-How you authenticate depends on how the server is running (see [[Space Manager#Boot modes]]):
+How you authenticate depends on how the server is running:

-* **Accounts (the default).** A fresh install manages people through named accounts in `users.json` and controls who can reach each space.
+* **Multi-space mode (the default).** A “modern” install manages accounts and controls who can reach each space.
 This is the recommended setup — see [[#Accounts]].
 * **Single-space mode.** One folder served as one space, authenticated by a single set of environment-variable credentials — see [[#Single-space mode]].
 * **No authentication.** A single-space server with no credentials set is open to anyone who can reach it.

 # Accounts
-When the server runs in the default [[Space Manager|multi-space]] mode, authentication is account-based:
+When the server runs in the default [[Dashboard|multi-space]] mode, authentication is account-based:

-* Every person has an **account** (username + password), plus an optional **Full name** and **Email** — set by an admin when creating the account or on its detail page, or by the account holder on their own **Profile** page.
-Both are used to attribute [[Revisions#Automatic commits|revision-history commits]] and as the presence label other clients see for concurrent edits.
+* Every person has an [[Account]] (username + password), set by an admin when creating the account.
-* Each [[Space]] has an [[Space Manager#Access|access level]] — `none`, `read`, or `write` — for visitors with no account, plus per-member `read`/`write` roles.
+* Each [[Space]] has an [[Dashboard#Access|access level]] — `none`, `read`, or `write` — for visitors with no account, plus per-member `read`/`write` roles.
 Admins can reach every space and the admin UI.
-* Accounts, spaces, and access are all managed in the `/.spaces` surface, which every account can open (admins additionally get the Users tab and space create/edit screens).
+* Accounts, spaces, and access are all managed in the [[Dashboard]], which every account can open.
-* When no space is bound to `/`, the server root provides an account-facing index of the spaces available to the current user.
-* Every space offers a login page, including one that permits anonymous access — signing in there costs nothing extra a non-member wouldn’t already have, but it grants identity: attribution on the pages you write, and a profile menu that knows who you are.
-Signing in as a member instead grants whatever that account’s role allows.
+* Every space has a login page, including one that permits anonymous access.

+# Single sign-on
+Account-managed servers can connect Google Workspace, Pocket ID, or another OpenID Connect provider alongside local accounts.
+See [[Single Sign-On]] for web setup, user provisioning and central login.

 # Single-space mode
-[[Space Manager#Single-space mode|Single-space mode]] serves one folder as one space, authenticated the classic way: a single set of credentials set via the `SB_USER` environment variable in `username:password` form.
+Single-space mode serves one folder as one space, authenticated the “classic” way: a single set of credentials set via the `SB_USER` environment variable in `username:password` form.

+> **warning** Warning
+> Single-space is considered legacy, please migrate to multi-space mode

 ## Enabling authentication
 Set `SB_USER` when starting the server.
 For the [[Install/Binary]]: